doug-wade/tybalt/packages/website/pages/validator.md

 ### array

 `array` creates a validator that checks whether a value is an array.
+It will return true if the object is either an array or a string that parses to an array.

 ```javascript
 import { array } from '@tybalt/validator';